 Applicants are required to have earned a B or better in both Financial Accounting and Introduction to Statistics.
 If you have not taken one or both of these courses, or earned the required grade, you still have the ability to apply to the program.
 Pending acceptance, students will have the option to complete these courses at a local college or through a self-paced, online StraighterLine program.
-Students will need to complete these courses by the end of their second HealthInformatics@GW course module.
+Students will need to complete these courses by the beginning of their fifth HealthInformatics@GW course module.
 After completion of the StraighterLine course(s), you can request a transcript be sent to the HealthInformatics@GW for review of satisfactory completion of the prerequisite course(s).

 Brief Video Interview